BartolomeoZisa/LLMDesignPatternRefactoring/commenti.md

 State:
-created traffic light, cycles the colors of a traffic light I don't know if elevator is good, context has an internal state for current floor IdleState -> DoorsOpeningState (on call() to same floor) IdleState -> MovingState (on call() to different floor) MovingState -> DoorsOpeningState (on move())
+created traffic light, cycles the colors of a traffic light I don't know if elevator is good, context has an internal state (int) for current floor IdleState -> DoorsOpeningState (on call() to same floor) IdleState -> MovingState (on call() to different floor) MovingState -> DoorsOpeningState (on move())